spud/dada-antihack/README.md

 When a dadaAntihack rule is matched, there are a few options you can configure to respond:

-+ **Code**: Whether to respond with a 403 (Forbidden) or 404 (Page Not Found).
++ **`code`**: Whether to respond with a 403 (Forbidden) or 404 (Page Not Found).
 Obvious hacking attempts usually deserve a 403, and mere nuisances like category-guessing usually respond with a 404.
-+ **Passthrough**: In addition to sending an HTTP status code, you have the option of either returning whatever output your output sends after interpreting the request, or returning a blank page containing only a default message, e.g. "Blocked"
++ **`passthrough`**: In addition to sending an HTTP status code, you have the option of either returning whatever output your output sends after interpreting the request, or returning a blank page containing only a default message, e.g. "Blocked"
-+ **Response**: The custom response message you want to show in place of the blocked request.
++ **`response`**: The custom response message you want to show in place of the blocked request.

 There are user-configurable default values for each of these, so you can define clear defaults and leave it at that, or you can customize the behavior on a per-rule basis.

 ### Rules

-A ##rule## is an associative array that describes a regular expression string "s" to search for, and optional overrides to the default action to take.
-Rules are created _for_ a particular vector, e.g. PATH, and only applies to that vector.
+A **rule** is an associative array that describes a regular expression string "`s`" to search for, and optional overrides to the default action to take.
+Rules are created for a _specific_ vector, e.g. `path`, and only applies to that vector.

 The full structure of a rule is

+	[
-`['s'=>'[regex to match]', 'code'=>[403|404], 'log'=>[boolean], 'msg'=>'[response string]'`
+	's' => '[regex to match]',
+	'code' => 403|404,
+	'log' => true|false,
+	'msg' => '[response string]'
+	]

-The **s** value is a regular expression (_excluding_ the outer delimiter), so be sure to escape things like slashes, but do take advantage of features like [0-9]+.
-The value in the rule is delimited (somewhat unusually) by a # hash symbol, which means you do not need to escape forward slashes (but you must escape hash marks in your "s" value).
+The `s` value is a regular expression (_excluding_ the outer delimiter), so be sure to escape things like slashes, but do take advantage of features like `[0-9]+` to match patterns.
+The regex in the rule is delimited (somewhat unusually) by a `#` hash symbol, which means you do not need to escape forward slashes (but you must escape hash marks in your `s` value).

 For example,